Vietnam.vn - Nền tảng quảng bá Việt Nam

 Conservation challenges

 The World Documentary Heritage (also known as the Memory of the World Program) of UNESCO was established in 1994.
 The purpose of the program is to record cultural heritage in the form of documents (Documentary Heritage) in the world, which can be books, films, photographs, voices (recordings), or handwriting...
-According to UNESCO's definition, documents are the heritage of the past left for the world in the present and the future.
+According to UNESCO's definition, documents are the heritage of the past left to the world in the present and the future.
 Letting heritage sleep in admiration is also a waste.
 And conversely, awakening heritage not only strengthens the bond between the present and the past but also strengthens national culture - the driving force for development.

 Woodblocks of Vinh Nghiem Pagoda are not subject to the current Law on Cultural Heritage.